lievan/NewStatementPlacement/README.md

 POST ENTITY: E-3NNLOF-764
 ```

-Or you can initialize a new argument object with an entity (string), type (string), name (string), text (string), children=None, and bare_text=True/False
+Or you can initialize a new Post object with an entity (string), type (string), name (string), text (string), children=None, and bare_text=True/False

-The top_n parameter tells us how many reccomendations we want to recieve
+The top_n parameter tells us how many reccomendations we want to recieve, default top_n=5

 ```
 entity = 'newpost'